 Matching Paint Colors Perfectly

-DEAR TIM: I recently modified my living room curtains.
+DEAR TIM: I need to color match paint in my living room.
+I recently modified my curtains.
 This required patching numerous small holes.
 It's now time to match the flat wall paint adjacent to these patched areas.

 I've never had luck in getting an exact color match from the paint store.
 The shades are close but you can always see the painted area.